Untangling the myth of the global land rush

 The Special Rapporteur for the right to food has presented principles for host states and investors to ‘ensure the informed participation of local communities, adequate benefit sharing, and modes of agriculture that respect the environment’.
 The World Bank is working on principles for the private sector, which include land governance.
 It is promoting round table negotiations in which all stakeholders are involved in developing (minimum) principles of how soy, palm oil and bananas should be produced.
 Most of the existing negotiations exclude Africa and focus on Latin America and Asia, therefore neglecting the high percentage of land deals on the continent.

 These codes of conduct, voluntary guidelines and principles are a positive way to tackle the most irresponsible land investments.
 But they are not enforceable by governments, are not used in an integrated approach, and do not address the problems that cause the rush for land.
+27 These problems are the result of the commoditisation of nature and neoliberal policies in general, rather than narrowing the causes of the land rush solely to the current food, climate and energy crisis.
+Land-titling programmes and codes of conducts are therefore a continuation of the same economic principles.

 Furthermore, land governance and policies focussing on land grabbing narrow the scope of the problem and the solution to agriculture.
 However, urban expansion, infrastructure projects, mining, special economic zones, and tourism projects also spark the rush for land and speculative forces to purchase land in rural areas that affect rural communities.
 Finally, there is no coherence between policies on food security, climate change, biodiversity and poverty eradication.
 One problem can be solved (for example REDD and REDD+ to tackle carbon emissions by fast reforestation projects) but create others (small farmers losing their land).
 A much more interdisciplinary way of policy-making should therefore be enforced.